nxp-imx/mfgtools/README.md

  - The real cross platform.
 Linux, Windows, MacOS(not test yet)
  - Multi devices program support
  - Daemon mode support
- - Few depedencies (only libusb, zlibc, libbz2)
+ - Few dependencies (only libusb, zlibc, libbz2)
  - Firmware (uboot/kernel) uses WCID to auto load the winusb driver on the Windows side.
 Windows7 users need to install the winusb driver from https://zadig.akeo.ie/  Windows10 will install the driver automatically.

 # Examples: